GETTING STARTED

 Accessing the Events API

 Access to the Events API, including scope of data available, is restricted to the users' data within the application.
-This means that an Administrators' API key cannot access all events or data in the system.

 Every user in the application does not have access to any of the Events, by default.
+This includes Administrators.

 Access to the Events API must be provided explicitly by an Administrator, and is controlled on an individual event basis.